rimaout/Obsidian-Vault/Storage/Backend/Monthly Logs/🌰 November 2024 (Log).md

 ---
 created: 2024-11-17T17:17
-updated: 2024-12-15T11:36
+updated: 2024-12-17T16:40
 tags:
   - monthly-log
 ---
-As I predicted last month, the initial relaxed atmosphere at the start of university lessons didn't last long.
+As I predicted last month, the initial relaxed atmosphere at the start of university didn't last long.
 By November, it's become clear that everyone is starting to fall behind with their studying schedule, and obviously , I'm no exception.

 To take back control on the situation, I decided to start going to the university quite early to work on my coursework in the study room of my faculty.
 I find it much easier to stay focused in this environment, probably due to the social pressure that motivates me to keep studying instead of getting distracted in front of all the other people.

 If I turn a blind eye to the fact that the study room is literally underground with only two small windows (the students have affectionately renamed it the "small bunker") and that at times it can be a bit overcrowded, I'm really enjoying going there.
 It's started to become a special moment because I get to study with my friends there too, which makes it much easier than figuring things out on my own.
 And the best part is taking a break to grab a snack at the café after an hour or two of studying.

 It's also a great place to meet people who are studying the same course as me but are in different years, and it's really interesting to receive life advice from students who are ahead on the university path.
 Something that I had never noticed, but was pointed out to me, is that Computer Science students at my university are quite united and help each other a lot.
 It's normal to see people sharing their notes and intel on the subjects with each other.
-Additionally, it's possible to find online a wealth of resources created by students for students.
+Additionally, it's possible to find online lots of resources created by students for students.

 For me, this was normal, but lately, I've talked to friends from other faculties who were shocked when I showed them all the free resources made by my colleagues.
 I was even more shocked when they told me that in their faculties, it was normal for people to sell their notes.
 Honestly, I haven't yet understood why it's not more common for students to share, because at the end of the day, everyone wins, right?